loum/nparcel/doc/source/interfaces/b2cftp.rst

 ParcelPoint Configuration
 +++++++++++++++++++++++++
-The Toll Parcel Portal inbound/outbound concept is somewhat reversed for the ParcelPoint outbound interface.
+The Toll Outlet Portal inbound/outbound concept is somewhat reversed for the ParcelPoint outbound interface.
 In this case, *outbound* is the delivery of T1250 files to ParcelPoint.
 The ``source`` configuration item is the name of the *local* directory to search for T1250 files to deliver.
 Similarly, ``target`` is the remote server directory to send files to.
-Again, the context of the definitions is relative to the Toll Parcel Portal system.
+Again, the context of the definitions is relative to the Toll Outlet Portal system.

 .. note::